tldr-pages/tldr/pdf/README.md

 # pdf

-This directory contains scripts and resources to generate a PDF copy of tldr pages.
-Pre generated PDF copies are also present, ready to be downloaded instantly.
-If you want to generate a PDF yourself with the latest set of tldr pages, please read further.
+This directory contains the script and resources to generate a PDF copy of tldr pages.

 ## Preview